 |Bray West||4||Ian McGahon|

-Fiona Bonfield and Viginia O’Dowd, who were both selected as Labour Party local election candidates on 29th June 2018 (as reported subsequently on by The Nenagh Guardian (9th July 2018)), as well as Liam van der Spek, who is identified as the party’s candidate for the Cavan-Belturbet electoral area by the The Anglo-Celt (21st June 2018).
+Fiona Bonfield and Viginia O’Dowd, were both selected as Labour Party local election candidates on 29th June 2018 (as reported subsequently on by The Nenagh Guardian (9th July 2018)).
+Virigina O’Dowd subsequently withdrew from the election contest and will be replaced as Labour’s Nenagh candidate by Louise Morgan Walsh, as reported by the Tipperary Live website (20th February 2019).
+Liam van der Spek was identified as the party’s candidate for the Cavan-Belturbet electoral area by the The Anglo-Celt (21st June 2018).
 Cllrs Pio Smith and Paul Bell were selected to contest the Drogheda Urban electoral area in July 2018.
 A series of selections for the Dublin Mid-West Dáil constituency area on 30th July 2018 saw Breda Bonner, Joanna Tuffy and David Eaton being selected as Labour Party candidates for the three different electoral areas located there.
 On 31st July 2018 John Maher was selected as the candidate for the Cork City North East electoral area.

 Jack Walsh was selected as the Waterford City East candidate and Seamus Ryan was selected as the Waterford City South candidate at a selection convention on 14th September 2018.
 Cllr.
 Kevin Byrne was selected as the Labour Party candidate for Celbridge at a selection convention in the Celbridge Manor Hotel on 18th September 2018, as reported by the Leinster Leader (19th September 2018).
 Peter Horgan was selected as the Cork City South East candidate for the Labour Party at a convention on 24th September 2018.
 With Cllr.
 John McGinley not contesting the next local elections, Angela Feeney was selected as the Labour candidate for the Maynooth electoral area at a selection convention on 25th September 2018.
 Liam van der Spek was officially selected as the candidate for Cavan-Belturbet on 29th September 2018.

 A selection convention for the Athy electoral area on October 2nd 2018 selected Cllrs.
 Aoife Breslin and Mark Wall as Labour Party candidates for that electoral area.
 Seána Ó Rodaigh was selected to contest the Balbriggan electoral area on 3rd October 2018.
 Anne Ferris and Ian McGahon were selected as candidates for the Bray West and Bray East electoral areas, respectively, at a convention, which took place on 7th October 2018.
 Cllr.
 Anne Breen and Fergus Carpenter were selected as Labour candidates for the seven-seat Naas electoral area at convention which took place on 2nd October 2018, as reported in the Leinster Leader (5th October 2018).
 A selection convention on 11th October 2018 in Limerick confirmed the selections of Cllr.
 Elena Secas, Cllr.
 Joe Leddin, Anne Cronin and Conor Sheehan as candidates in that area.
 Cllr.
 Mary Freehill, Cllr.
 Dermot Lacey and Kevin Donoghue were selected as candidates for the electoral areas covered (mainly) by the Dublin Bay South electoral area at a selection convention on 15th October 2018. luke Field was selected as the Cork City South Central candidates on 22nd October 2018.
 Selection conventions for the Newbridge and Kildare electoral areas took place on 25th October 2018.
 Aaron Byrne was selected as the party candidate for the Kells electoral area at a selection convention on 30th October 2018, while Cllrs.
 Graham Spring and Terry O’Brien, along with Ben Slimm, were selected as candidates for the Tralee electoral area on that same night.
+Cllr.
+Graham Spring, however, later withdrew from the local election contest, as reported on the Radio Kerry website (20th March 2019).
 Mary McCamley and Elaine Dooley were selected as candidates for the Blacnhardstown-Mulhuddart and Ongar electoral areas respectively also on the 30th October.
 In late October 2018, it was announced that Michelle Hall would be the Labour candidate for the Drogheda Rural electoral area, as reported on the Drogheda Life website (26th October 2018).

 Eric Nolan was selected as the Labour Party candidate for Midleton on 12th November 2018.
 Paul O’Brien was selected as the Labour Party candidates for the Wicklow electoral area on 15th November 2018.
 Selection conventions for the Kenmare and Killarney electoral areas took place on 27th November 2018, while the Cabra-Glasnevin selection convention took place on 22nd November 2018.